precice/openfoam-adapter/docs/README.md

 ## Cite

-Please cite this adapter using our [reference paper at the OpenFOAM Journal](https://doi.org/10.51560/ofj.v3.88) [1].
+Please cite this adapter using our [reference paper in the OpenFOAM Journal](https://doi.org/10.51560/ofj.v3.88) [1].
 See the [preCICE literature guide](https://precice.org/fundamentals-literature-guide.html) for more details.

 For the design of the adapter as an OpenFOAM adapter (and especially the function object approach), see the Master's thesis of Gerasimos Chourdakis [2].
 For CHT-specific topics, you may want to additionally look into the Master's thesis of Lucia Cheung Yau [3] and for the FSI module into the Master's thesis of Derek Risseeuw [4].